A 6-year-old girl ended up in critical condition after she was found not breathing in a backyard swimming pool.

-Earlier in the day, a 3-year-old boy was pulled from a community pool at the Corte Bella condominium complex on Lombardi Aisle in Irvine after being underwater for about 30 seconds.
+A 3-year-old boy was pulled from a community pool after being underwater for about 30 seconds.

-Greenwich police saved a five-year-old from nearly drowning in a private pool.
-Mother knew CPR and performed it before the paramedics arrived, which ultimately saved his life.
+A five-year-old from nearly drowning in a private pool.
+His mother knew CPR and performed it before the paramedics arrived, which ultimately saved his life.

-Finally, the last drowning case was three-year-old Ella, who nearly drowned after she reached into a pool to rescue her cat.
+A three-year-old girl nearly drowned after she reached into a pool to rescue her cat.
 She was found in the pool face down and not breathing.
-Johnny, Ella’s father, began CPR and she regained consciousness.
+Her father performed CPR and she regained consciousness.

-It is one tragic headline after another throughout the country and summer has only just begun.
+It is one tragic headline after another throughout the country.

 According to the Centers for Disease Control and Prevention (CDC), children ages 1 to 4 have the highest drowning rates.